Modern Slavery Statement

 Remuneration

-XPS considers the wider economic backdrop when setting the budget for the annual salary review process for example, external benchmarking, individual contribution to the business and the consumer price index are taken into account.
-XPS understands how important it is to pay employees appropriately and to ensure the salary review process is fair and equitable.
-XPS provides a programme of wellbeing initiatives throughout the year including financial education to ensure colleagues have relevant support from experts depending on their own circumstances.
+XPS Group considers the wider economic backdrop when setting the budget for the annual salary review process for example, external benchmarking, individual contribution to the business and the consumer price index are taken into account.
+XPS Group understands how important it is to pay employees appropriately and to ensure the salary review process is fair and equitable.
+XPS Group provides a programme of wellbeing initiatives throughout the year including financial education to ensure colleagues have relevant support from experts depending on their own circumstances.

-XPS also offers a comprehensive flexible benefits programme that allows colleagues to select various products such as personal protection benefits to tax efficient cycle to work and electric car schemes.
+XPS Group also offers a comprehensive flexible benefits programme that allows colleagues to select various products such as personal protection benefits to tax efficient cycle to work and electric car schemes.
 We review our remuneration practices and benchmark them against industry standard and best practice annually.

 Whistleblowing